skylerxx/academicpages/_pages/cv.md

 Quantitative track in the MPhil stage.
 Passed with overall average mark: 75%

 **The University of Manchester** *Master of Research*
-Received distinction for both taught modules and final dissertation.
+Received distinction for both taught modules and master dissertation.

 # Experience